Skip navigation

 Student Showcase

-What is the Freshman Company?
+What is the Freshman Repertory Dance Company?

-Freshman Repertory members take DAN 220, a class taken in dance majors’ first semester.
+Freshman Repertory Dance Company members take DAN 220, a class taken in dance majors’ first semester.
 It is a structured rehearsal process that leads to a public performance.
 At the completion of this course you will have a better understanding of the creative process and program expectations for professionalism.

 Repertory Dance Company